Janet Jackson: Legacy

-In November 2014, Jackson was voted 'Queen of Pop' by a poll conducted online by VH1.com.
+In November 2014, Jackson was voted 'Queen of Pop' by a poll conducted online by VH1.
 In October 2015, she received her first nomination for induction into the Rock and Roll Hall of Fame and four years later was inducted to the Hall.
 Jackson's music and choreography have inspired numerous performers.

 Virgin Records executive Lee Trink expressed: "Janet is an icon and historic figure in our culture.
 She's one of those gifted artists that people look up to, that people emulate, that people want to believe in ... there's not that many superstars that stand the test of time."